Cold-Climate Heat Pump Sizing for Ontario Homes — Done Right the First Time

 Will a properly sized heat pump qualify for Ontario rebates?

-Yes — a properly sized heat pump with certified CSA F280 documentation meets the sizing requirements for Ontario's Home Renovation Savings Program and the Canada Greener Homes Loan.
+Yes — a properly sized heat pump with certified CSA F280 documentation meets the sizing requirements for Ontario's Home Renovation Savings Program and the federal OHPA program.
 Our sizing reports include all documentation these programs require.
-Note that rebate eligibility also depends on equipment model selection, installation by a licensed HVAC contractor, and meeting your utility's eligibility criteria.
+Note that rebate eligibility also depends on equipment model selection — the unit must be on NRCan's CCASHP qualified products list — installation by a licensed HVAC contractor, and meeting your utility's eligibility criteria.
 See our full cold climate heat pump Ontario page for equipment qualification details.

 My installer already recommended a unit size.
 Should I get a second opinion?